ACCESS-NRI/access-om3-configs/documentation/docs/index.md

 Welcome to the documentation for the [ACCESS-OM3 ocean-seaice model configurations](https://github.com/ACCESS-NRI/access-om3-configs)!

 See the links on the left.
-If you would like to simply run the model, see [How to Run ACCESS OM3 documentation](https://docs.access-hive.org.au/models/run-a-model/run-access-om3/).
+If you would like to simply run the model, see the [How to Run ACCESS OM3 documentation](https://docs.access-hive.org.au/models/run-a-model/run-access-om3/).

 ## Contributions welcome 🙏
 This documentation is a work in progress, and we welcome any contributions, including corrections and suggestions.